-- As a school we have a very positive approach to all types of behaviour with a clear reward system that is followed by all staff and pupils. - If a child has behavioural difficulties an Individual Behaviour Management Plan (IBMP) is written alongside the child and Parents to identify the specific issues, put relevant support in place and set targets. - After any behaviour incident we expect the child to reflect on their behaviour with an adult.
-This helps to identify why the incident happened and what the child needs to do differently next time to change and improve their behaviour. - Attendance of every child is monitored on a daily basis by the Admin department.
-Lateness and absence are recorded and reported upon to the Head teacher.
-Good attendance is actively encouraged throughout the school.
+- As a school we have a consistent approach to the managing of children's behaviours. - If a child has behavioural difficulties an Individual Behaviour Management Plan (IBMP) is written alongside the child and Parents to identify the specific issues, put relevant support

+- in place and set targets.
+Response plans are used to help identify a stage of dysregulation and provides adults with sign-posting to be consistent to that child's needs. - After any behaviour incident, we expect the child to reflect on their behaviour with an adult.
+This helps to identify why the incident happened and what the child needs to do differently next time to change and improve their behaviour. - Attendance of every child is monitored on a daily basis by the Headteacher.